-Charge Enterprises and Eaton T - GuruFocus.com
+Charge Enterprises and Eaton t - GuruFocus.com

-With the U.S. aiming for EVs to make up 50% of all vehicle sales by 2030 and the Inflation Reduction Act (IRA) providing tax credits up to $40,000 for commercial vehicles, access to convenient, reliable and affordable EV fleet charging is essential.
+With the U.S.+aiming+for+EVs+to+make+up+50%25+of+all+vehicle+sales+by+2030 and the Inflation+Reduction+Act+%28IRA%29+providing+tax+credits+up+to+%2440%2C000+for+commercial+vehicles%2C access to convenient, reliable and affordable EV fleet charging is essential.
 Eaton and Charge are providing complete EV charging infrastructure for fleet electrification, including projects incorporating renewables and enabling net zero models.

 “At Eaton, we’re all in on electrification, and we’re proud to work with Charge to expedite and simplify EV charging projects and enable fleets across the U.S. to rapidly achieve new levels of sustainability and cost savings,” said Paul Ryan, Director of Connected Solutions and EV Charging at Eaton.